 Social Studies Department

-Supervisor: Julianne E. Petersen
+Supervisor of Teaching and Learning: Julianne E. Petersen

 The social studies curriculum is built on the foundation disciplines of history, geography, economics, sociology, psychology, anthropology; and political science.
 The specific courses and topics which comprise the curriculum rest on this foundation and focus on the past, present, and future interaction of human beings and their environment.